 The phrase bona fide comes directly from the Latin bona fides, which means, roughly, good faith.
 In modern English, bona fide (without the s) is usually an adjective meaning (1) made or carried out in good faith or (2) real or genuine.
 Bona fides, with the s at the end, is a noun meaning (1) good faith, (2) credentials, or (3) information that establishes a person’s reputation or credentials.

-There are several usage issues involving these terms.
-First, the Latin bona fides is actually singular, yet writers almost always treat it as plural.
+The Latin bona fides is singular, yet writers in English almost always treat it as plural.
 Bona fide, meanwhile, was originally a legal term meaning without fraud, and it was an adverb.
-It developed its modern meaning through centuries of poor usage.
-Because of these and other issues, bona fide and bona fides might be best avoided.
-There are perfectly good alternatives.
-For example, genuine or honest can replace bona fide, and good faith or credentials can often replace bona fides.
+It developed its modern meaning through centuries of what was once seen as misuse.

-If you do use either of these terms, don’t forget to make it two words (and bonified is not a dictionary-recognized word).
-There’s no need to italicize these long-established loanwords.
+If you do use either of these terms, don’t forget to make it two words (and bonified is not a word recognized by dictionaries).
+There’s no need to italicize these long-established loanwords in normal use.

 Examples